Joseph Campbell: Background

 Joseph Campbell was born in White Plains, New York, on March 26, 1904, the elder son of hosiery importer and wholesaler Charles William Campbell, from Waltham, Massachusetts, and Josephine (née Lynch), from New York.
-Campbell was raised in an upper-middle-class Irish Catholic family; he related that his paternal grandfather Charles had been "a peasant" who came to Boston from County Mayo in Ireland, and became the gardener and caretaker at the Lyman estate at Waltham, where his son Charles William Campbell grew up and became a successful salesman at a department store prior to establishing his hosiery business.
-During his childhood, he moved with his family to nearby New Rochelle, New York.
+Campbell was raised in an upper-middle-class Irish Catholic family; he related that his paternal grandfather Charles had been "a peasant" who came to Boston from County Mayo in Ireland, and became the gardener and caretaker at the Lyman Estate at Waltham, where his son Charles William Campbell grew up and became a successful salesman at a department store prior to establishing his hosiery business.
+During his childhood, he moved with his family to New Rochelle, New York.
 In 1919, a fire destroyed the family home in New Rochelle, killing his maternal grandmother and injuring his father, who tried to save her.

 In 1921, Campbell graduated from the Canterbury School in New Milford, Connecticut.
 While at Dartmouth College he studied biology and mathematics, but decided that he preferred the humanities.
 He transferred to Columbia University, where he received a Bachelor of Arts degree in English literature in 1925 and a Master of Arts degree in medieval literature in 1927.
 At Dartmouth he had joined Delta Tau Delta.
 An accomplished athlete, he received awards in track and field events, and, for a time, was among the fastest half-mile runners in the world.

 In 1924, Campbell traveled to Europe with his family.
 On the ship during his return trip he encountered the messiah elect of the Theosophical Society, Jiddu Krishnamurti; they discussed Indian philosophy, sparking in Campbell an interest in Hindu and Indian thought.
 In 1927, he received a fellowship from Columbia University to study in Europe.
 Campbell studied Old French, Provençal, and Sanskrit at the University of Paris and the University of Munich.
 He learned to read and speak French and German.

 On his return to Columbia University in 1929, Campbell expressed a desire to pursue the study of Sanskrit and modern art in addition to medieval literature.
 Lacking faculty approval, Campbell withdrew from graduate studies.
 Later in life he jested that it is a sign of incompetence to have a PhD in the liberal arts, the discipline covering his work.